volcano-sh/volcano/doc/usage/tutorial.md

 This doc will show how to run `kube-batch` as a kubernetes batch scheduler.
 It is for [master](https://github.com/kubernetes-sigs/kube-batch/tree/master) branch.

 ## 1. Pre-condition
 To run `kube-batch`, a Kubernetes cluster must start up.
 Here is a document on [Using kubeadm to Create a Cluster](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/).
 Additionally, for common purposes and testing and deploying on local machine, one can use Minikube.
 This is a document on [Running Kubernetes Locally via Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/).
+Besides, you can also use [kind](https://github.com/kubernetes-sigs/kind) which is a tool for running local Kubernetes clusters using Docker container "nodes".

 `kube-batch` need to run as a kubernetes scheduler.
 The next step will show how to run `kube-batch` as kubernetes scheduler quickly.
 Refer [Configure Multiple Schedulers](https://kubernetes.io/docs/tasks/administer-cluster/configure-multiple-schedulers/) to get more details.